-With 3,960 hotel rooms, a spacious, always-bustling casino, a hot new nightclub, popular concert venue, and the world’s most successful shopping mall, Caesars Palace has an extraordinary demand for parking.
+With 3,960 hotel rooms, a spacious, always-bustling casino, a popular uber-club, concert venue, and the world’s most successful shopping mall, Caesars Palace has an extraordinary demand for parking.

-Fortunately, this is adequately met most of the time, thanks to the massive 8 story Caesars Palace self-parking garage attached to the resort on the west side of the casino.
+Fortunately, this is adequately met most of the time, thanks to the massive connecting parking garages (5 stories and 8 stories respectively), attached to the resort on the west side of the casino.

 From the parking garage, access to the casino is made via some nice elevators located on the east side of the garage.
 I say “nice” because they seem classier and cleaner than many of the normal casino elevators I’ve taken.